Lokalise graphic of PHP localization

 What is the best method for PHP localization?

-In this tutorial, we discussed multiple localization techniques that we can use in PHP.
-So, let’s see which one of them is the best.
+In this tutorial, we covered multiple PHP localization techniques.
+So, which one is the best?

 Simplifying the translation process with Lokalise

-When your app is localized, you might be wondering: What if I would like to invite professional translators to work on the texts?
-Should I send them the translation files directly?
-Well, of course it is possible but perhaps not too convenient.
-Moreover, if you have many people working on the same project it will quickly turn to chaos.
-On top of that, you might need to introduce quality assurance or take advantage of machine translation.
+Once your app is localized, you might wonder: How can I invite professional translators to work on the texts?
+Should you send them the translation files directly?
+While it’s possible, it’s not the most efficient approach.
+If multiple people are working on the same project, it can quickly become chaotic.
+Plus, you may want to introduce quality assurance or take advantage of machine translation to speed things up.

-Is there a solution that can do the heavy lifting for you?
-Meet Lokalise, a translation management system for agile teams that is here to save the day!
-It offers all the basic translation features with the ability to work in teams, and advanced tools and integrations with dozens of third-party services including Amazon S3, GitHub, Figma, and many others.
+Is there a better solution?
+Meet Lokalise—a translation management system designed for agile teams.
+It offers all the core translation features, the ability to work collaboratively, and advanced tools and integrations with third-party services like Amazon S3, GitHub, Figma, and many more.

-To get started, navigate to app.lokalise.com/signup and grab your free 14-day trial.
+To get started, head over to app.lokalise.com/signup and grab your free 14-day trial.

-Enter your details and follow the wizard to create a new project.
-A project is basically a collection of your keys and translations along with contributing users, settings, and other useful things.
+Follow the setup wizard to create a new project.
+A project is essentially a collection of your keys and translations, along with settings, contributors, and other useful resources.

-Once you’ve navigated to the newly created project, click More > Settings and take note of the project ID.
+Once inside your project, click More > Settings and take note of the Project ID.

-Next, click on your avatar in the bottom left corner and choose Profile settings.
-Switch to the API tokens tab and generate a new read-write token.
+Click on your avatar in the bottom-left corner, choose Profile settings, and navigate to the API tokens tab.
+Generate a new read-write token.

-Next, you can use the Lokalise CLI to easily upload and download translation files.
+With Lokalise’s CLI, you can easily upload and download translation files:

 lokalise2 file upload --lang-iso en --file "PATH_TO_PROJECT\PATH_TO_LOCALE\messages.po" --project-id PROJECT_ID --token YOUR_TOKEN